Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 alfresco.identity.service.credentials-secret=${CONTENT_CLIENT_SECRET}
 ```

 The response of the transcription is a file that must be stored temporarily.
-The path where it would be stored can be set using the following property:
+This path is set using the following property:

 ```bash
 file.content.reference.directory.path=${VOLUME_MOUNT_PATH:/tmp}
 ```

 The input file could be stored in a folder instead of Alfresco.
-The path where it would be stored can be set using the following property:
+This path is set using the following property:

 ```bash
 file.content.tmp.path=${ACT_TEMPORARY_FOLDER:/tmp}
 ```

-The name of the channel requires to match the implementation value defined in the Service Task as part of the BPMN definition.
+> **Note:** The name of the channel must match the implementation value defined in the Service Task as part of the BPMN definition.

 ### Deployment Configuration

-When deploying an application, you are asked to input the image for the connector, which is the one that has previously registered, and the environment variables.
-An example of the environment variables to set for this connector is the following:
+When deploying an application you are asked to input the image of the connector.
+The image and environment variables must be the same that were previously registered.
+The following is an example of the environment variables that could be set for the connector:

 ```json
 {